yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Publish the ContosoEventsApp using the Cloud.xml configuration, selecting the Upgrade option.
+1. Publish the ContosoEventsApp using the Cloud.xml configuration, selecting the Upgrade option

-2. Use 'Monitored' for the upgrade settings.
+2. Use 'Monitored' for the upgrade settings

-3. Update the TicketOrderActor version to 1.1.0.
+3. Update the TicketOrderActor version to 1.1.0

-4. View the upgrade status from the Visual Studio output window.
+4. View the upgrade status from the Visual Studio output window

-5. Navigate to Service Fabric Explorer for the hosted cluster and watch the upgrade in progress.
+5. Navigate to Service Fabric Explorer for the hosted cluster and watch the upgrade in progress

 #### Exit criteria:

--  When the upgrade is complete, from Service Fabric Explorer observe the new application version number.
+-  When the upgrade is complete, from Service Fabric Explorer observe the new application version number

 ### Task 4: Submit a new order

-Now that the upgrade is completed successfully, you will submit a new order, and make sure that the newly submitted order has the extended state.
+Now that the upgrade is completed successfully, you will submit a new order, and make sure that the newly submitted order has the extended state

 #### Tasks to complete: